The following grant opportunities do not require a letter of intent in the current grant cycle.

 $50,000 for one year

-This grant will support research that has a high likelihood of advancing the understanding of obstructive lung disease through basic, translational or clinical research.
+This grant will support research that has a high likelihood of advancing the understanding of obstructive lung disease through basic, translational, or clinical research.

 Grant funds may be used to provide salary support for the PI or ancillary staff, to purchase supplies and/or reagents, or for subject enrollment fees directly related to the project or other allowable costs.
 Indirect costs will not be paid to the sponsoring institution.